KDE/documentation-develop-kde-org/content/docs/spellchecking/_index.md

 ## Language Detection in Sonnet

 Sonnet can determine the difference between ~75 languages for a given string.
-It is based off a perl script origionaly written by Maciej Ceglowski called Languid.
+It is based off a perl script originally written by Maciej Ceglowski called Languid.
 His script used a two-part heuristic to determine language.
 First the text is checked for the scripts it contains, next for each set of languages using those scripts a n-gram frequency model of a given language is compared to